 Agostino's research has been funded by major public agencies including the NSF, DARPA, U.S. Department of Energy, and private agencies and corporations including J.P.
 Morgan, IBM, Ripple, the Institute for New Economic Thinking, the Global Risk Institute, the Clearpool Group, and the OCP Group.

 Agostino is an Editor of Management Science in the Finance Department.
 He is also a co-editor of Mathematics and Financial Economics, and the financial engineering area editor of Operations Research Letters.
 Agostino currently serves as an associate editor of Operations Research, Finance and Stochastics, SIAM Journal on Financial Mathematics, Applied Mathematical Finance, Frontiers of Mathematical Finance, Stochastic Systems, Stochastic Models, and the American Institute of Mathematical Sciences Journal of Dynamics & Games.

 Agostino is a member of the Council of the Bachelier Finance Society.
 He also served as the Chair of the SIAM Activity group in Financial Mathematics and Engineering for the biennium 2020-2021, and as the President of the INFORMS Finance Section for the triennium 2019-2021.

-Agostino is a recipient of the NSF CAREER Award, the JP Morgan AI Faculty Research Award, a prize from the MIT Center for Finance and Policy and the Harvard Crowd Innovation Laboratory, and the Bar-Ilan prize for general research in financial mathematics.
-Agostino received a Marie Curie fellowship from the European Commission.
-Agostino's research has received attention by various media outlets, including Thomson Reuters, the American Banker, Vox, and the Chicago Booth Review.
-Agostino holds a world patent for a target tracking methodology in military networks.
+Agostino is a recipient of the NSF CAREER Award, the 2019 JP Morgan AI Faculty Research Award, the Columbia-IBM Center for Blockchain & Data Transparency Research Award, a honorable mention from the MIT Center for Finance and Policy and the Harvard Crowd Innovation Laboratory, and the Bar-Ilan prize for general research in financial mathematics.
+His research also also been recognized with best paper awards at Fintech Conferences and INFORMS Conferences.